You can find the MHS Course Guide here

 Sequences and Requirements

-In order to receive a five-unit sequence in art toward an Advanced Regents Diploma, students must first complete and pass Studio Art.
-Students may receive the other four credits through other art courses.
+In order to receive a five-unit sequence in the fine arts toward an Advanced Regents Diploma, students must first complete and pass Studio Art.
+Students may receive the other four credits through other art or music courses.

 Business Career Technical Education